 Create a USB install Drive in Windows

-It is a portable version, hence just download and run the executable.
-Your USB drive will be formatted during the setup process, so make sure to take a backup of data in it.
-Click on the drop down list in the ‘Format Options’ and select ‘ISO Image’.
+It is a portable version, hence download and run the executable.
+Your USB drive will be formatted during the setup process, so make sure to take a backup of the data in it.
+Click on the drop-down list in the ‘Format Options’ and select ‘ISO Image.’
 Click on the icon next to it, browse through and select the elementary OS ISO file that you download earlier.
-Other things to see in the Rufus settings are the ‘File system’ which is usually the default FAT system or FAT 32 should also work too, and the ‘Partition scheme and target system type’ which is typically ‘MBR partition scheme for BIOS or UEFI’ for most of PCs and laptops.
+Other things to see in the Rufus settings are the ‘File system’ which is usually the default FAT system, or FAT 32 should also work too, and the ‘Partition scheme and target system type’ which is typical ‘MBR partition scheme for BIOS or UEFI’ for most of PCs and laptops.

-Once you have everything set right, click ‘Start’ and Rufus should create a bootable elementary OS Freya installation USB for you.
-Next step is to plugin the USB drive to your computer before starting Windows and boot into it.
-This part is not generic and there are different methods of booting into USB drive depending on the PC make, but if you ask me what’s the most common scenario, it’s the pressing of F12, F6, or Esc key during startup to get a boot menu and then select USB drive to boot into it.
-Now begins the elementary OS installation.
+Once you have everything set right, click ‘Start,’ and Rufus should create a bootable elementary OS installation USB for you.
+The next step is to plug in the USB drive to your computer before starting Windows and boot into it.
+There are specific methods of booting into the USB drive, depending on the PC make and model.
+Pressing F12, F6, or Esc key during startup works for most PCs.
+It leads to a boot menu.
+Select USB drive to boot into it.
+Now begin elementary OS installation.

-Installing elementary OS as dual boot OS with Windows
+Installing elementary OS as a dual boot OS with Windows

-At first step of elementary installation, you will have to choose the language and then click on ‘Install elementary’.
+At the first step of the installation, you will have to choose the language and then click on ‘Install elementary.’
 ‘Try elementary’ option is only if you want to test drive the OS without installing it.
 Like any other Linux Live CD, you won’t be able to save anything in that mode.

-In the following process, you have the option to download updates and third-party software which is MP3 support.
-MP3 is most common these days, so you can check this option and updates too if you have a faster internet.
-If not now, you can install it after elementary setup is complete.
+In the following process, you have the option to download updates and third-party software, which is MP3 support.
+MP3 is most common these days, so you can check this option and updates too if you have faster internet.
+If not now, you can install it after the elementary setup is complete.

 In the next step, you get several options on how you want elementary to be installed on your computer.

-- Erase disk and install elementary: This option is for those who want to have only elementary installed on their computer and so entire hard disk will be formatted and all partitions will be deleted.
-If you are thinking of dual booting Windows and elementary, this option is not for you.
+- Erase disk and install elementary: This option is for those who want to have only elementary installed on their computer.
+The entire hard drive will be formatted, and all partitions will be deleted.
+If you are thinking of dual-booting Windows and elementary, this option is not for you.

-- Encrypt the new elementary installation for security: This will need a security key for installation and at the end of process you get a encrypted elementary installation.
+- Encrypt the new elementary installation for security: This will need a security key for installation, and at the end of the process, you get an encrypted elementary installation.
 This is not a typical installation method used by general users.

 - Use LVM with the new elementary installation: This option will setup logical hard disk volume for easier partitions management.
 But since the scope of this guide is to install elementary alongside already existing Windows partition, this option will not work out.

-- Something else: This is what everyone who want to install elementary alongside another operating system like Windows/Mac/Linux will have to click through and continue.
+- Something else: This is what everyone who wants to install elementary alongside another operating system like Windows/Mac/Linux will have to click through and continue.

-The next step is the most important step and should be done with extreme care.
+The next step is the most crucial and should be done with extreme care.
 It shows you all the current hard disk partitions on your PC.
 You will see Windows in NTFS type format.
-For installing elementary, you need to setup three important things in this situation.
+For installing elementary, you need to set up three important things in this situation.

 If you haven’t partitioned the hard disk earlier for installing elementary, you can do so here.
-Select the partition which you to divide and use for elementary and click ‘New Partition Table’.
-You can then specify the bigger free partition as Ext4 format where elementary will be installed.
+Select the partition which you to divide and use for elementary and click ‘New Partition Table.’
+You can then specify the bigger free partition as the Ext4 format where elementary will be installed.

-Select ‘Use as’ as ‘Ext4 journaling file system’, and check the box ‘Format the partition’.
-Specify / as mount point. ‘/’ implies this is root for elementary and this is where all its system files go into.
+Select ‘Use as’ as ‘Ext4 journaling file system’, and check the box ‘Format the partition.’
+Specify / as the mount point. ‘/’ implies this is root for elementary, and this is where all its system files go into.

 You can enter your location to specify the time zone.

-You will be asked to create a login and it’s recommended that you rename your computer’s name to what ever you want at this step, else you have to go through a command-line process just to rename it later.
+You will be asked to create a login.
+It’s recommended that you rename your computer’s name to whatever you want at this step.
+Otherwise, you have to go through a command-line process to rename it later.

-After few minutes, you will be prompted to restart the computer to finish installation.
+After a few minutes, you will be prompted to restart the computer to finish the installation.